cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 <img src="/hardware/images/real_battery.jpg">
 </p>

-On one end of the battery pack, solder and heat shrink together the two negative (i.e., black) wires with a third black wires that is long enough to reach the other end of the battery pack.
+On one end of the battery pack, solder and heat shrink together the two negative (i.e., black) wires with a third 20 AWG black wire that is long enough to reach the other end of the battery pack.
 Repeat this for the positive (i.e., red) wires.
 This combines two lines of battery holders (i.e., 2 x 12 D cells) in parallel.

 <p align="center">
 <img src="/hardware/images/battery_parralel.png" width="50%">
 </p>

-At the other end of the battery pack, solder and heat shrink together the two negatives (i.e., black) wires from the battery holders, the third long black wire from the opposite end of the battery pack and two additional black wires at least 12 inches long.
+At the other end of the battery pack, solder and heat shrink together the two negatives (i.e., black) wires from the battery holders, the third 20 AWG long black wire from the opposite end of the battery pack and two additional 20 AWG black wires at least 12 inches long.
 This will connect all four lines of battery holders (i.e., 4 x 12 D cells) in parallel and will provide two outputs to be connected to two step-down converters, respectively.
 Repeat this for the positive (i.e., red) wires.

 <p align="center">
 <img src="/hardware/images/battery_wiring_all.png" width="50%"> <img src="/hardware/images/IMG_3555.JPG" width="30%">